eventide-project/schema/README.md

 ## Comparison and Difference

-Two instances of a schema can be compared and a comparison object is produced that illustrates which attributes have equal values and which do not.
+Two instances of schema objects can be compared and a comparison object is produced that illustrates which attributes have equal values and which do not.

 ``` ruby
 Schema::Compare.(control, compare, attribute_names=nil)